dacorvo/kaizouman.github.io/_posts/2023-05-25-machine-learning-quantization-introduction.md

 The zero point corresponds to the value that zero takes in the target representation.

 If we compare that formula with the floating point representation one can see immediately that each floating point number can be represented exactly with the same mantissa, a scale corresponding to the exponent and a null zero-point.

-Of course this representation would be very inefficient because it would require two integer and a float to represent each float.
+Of course this representation would be very inefficient because it would require two integer and a float to represent each number.

 ## Applicability of quantization to Machine-Learning

 When quantizing Machine-Learning models, one can take advantage of the fact that the training produces weights and activations that stay within reasonably stable ranges for a given operation.

 This comes partly from the initialization, partly from the constraints applied on the weights (like regularization), and partly because of the explicit normalization operations inserted in the graph (like the BatchNorm).

 This means that the weights and activations tensors for a specific operation can be represented using the same scale and zero-point, thus leading to a very compact representation.

-One typically distinguish two quantization schemes:
+There are various subtypes of quantization.

+The first two subtypes are related to the dimensions of the scale and zero-point:
-- per-tensor quantization uses a single scalar value for scale and zero-point for a whole tensor of weights or activations,
+- *per-tensor* quantization uses a single scalar value for scale and zero-point for a whole tensor of weights or activations,
-- per-axis quantization uses a vector of scales and zero-points whose length corresponds to the number of channels in the tensor (whatever its spatial dimensions are).
+- *per-axis* quantization uses a vector of scales and zero-points whose length corresponds to a single axis of the tensor (typically the *channels* or *embeddings* axis).

+The second subtypes are related to the *symmetry* of the resulting quantized numbers:
+- *symmetric* quantization assumes that the quantization range is symmetric, which leads to a zero-point equal to zero and a signed integer representation of the values,
+- *asymmetric* quantization does not assume anything, and zero-point is typically non-null.

+Weights are typically quantized symmetrically per-axis.

+Activations are typically quantized asymmetrically, most of the time per-tensor.

 ## Quantizing a float tensor

 The first step to quantize a float tensor is to choose the quantization range, i.e. the minimum and maximum float values one wants to represent: $[Min, Max]$.

 Since the weights are constant tensors, they are typically quantized using the mimimum and maximum